March 821: Scope of production

 Five examples of the March 821 were produced during the year.
 The numbering of the individual chassis continued the system RAM had started the year before with the 811, produced in six examples.
 The first chassis of the 821 was then the RM07.

 The individual chassis

 The RM08, RM09, RM10, and RM11 chassis all remained in the RAM factory team.
-The RM07 chassis, on the other hand, was loaned to the Spanish pilot Emilio de Villota in the spring of 1982, who entered it for five world championship races for his private racing team called LBT Team March.
-After de Villota gave up his Formula 1 project, RAM took over the RM07 for one of his regular drivers.
+The RM07 chassis, on the other hand, was loaned to the Spanish driver Emilio de Villota in the spring of 1982, who entered it for five world championship races for his private racing team called LBT Team March.
+After de Villota gave up his Formula 1 project, RAM took over the RM07 for one of its regular drivers.

 Use of the chassis in the 1982 Formula One World Championship

 Racing inserts

 The March 821 was used by John MacDonald's works team in 1982, as well as by customer team LBT Team March.
 Neither driver achieved a world championship point with the car.